greenelab/deep-review/all-sections.md

 For example, Menden et al. [@QcwZC8wG] used a shallow neural network to predict sensitivity of cancer cell lines to drug treatment using both cell line and drug features, opening the door to precision medicine and drug repositioning opportunities in cancer.
-More recently, Aliper et al [@EMDwvRGb] used gene- and pathway-level drug perturbation transcriptional profiles from the Library of Network-Based Cellular Signatures (LINCS) [@ppGS5h4v] to train a fully connected
+More recently, Aliper et al.
+[@EMDwvRGb] used gene- and pathway-level drug perturbation transcriptional profiles from the Library of Network-Based Cellular Signatures (LINCS) [@ppGS5h4v] to train a fully connected